 BOWMAN: I believe an aerotropolis is both a growth management and anti-sprawl tool.
 For example, there are newly constructed and expanded airports in North America and globally that will be attractive to new development related to on-site and off-site airport activity.
 In the case of greenfield airports or newer airports, Aerotropolis planning will mitigate the haphazard off-site airport planning of the past, and produce a more intentional variety of land uses that can benefit the airport, neighboring communities, businesses, and region economy based on sustainable principles.

 Aerotropolis planning as an anti-sprawl tool is valuable in cities where there isn't a large supply of vacant land in the airport area, as in Memphis' case.
 It makes economic sense for new industries and companies that are attracted to Memphis' logistical advantage to locate near the airport and adaptively reuse the vacant industrial and office space located minutes from Memphis International Airport's runways.
 This option further deters sprawl and reduces costs by ensuring the highest and best uses are located exactly where they need to be, should be, and will perform best, near the airport.
 It will also save costs to develop the new infrastructure to support the new industries and present an opportunity to enhance the existing transportation infrastructure.

 What is the role of the Aerotropolis Atlanta CID in planning for this type of mixed-use project?

-However, the main goal for the CID is to identify infrastructure improvements in the area and carry those projects from planning to implementation in an expedited fashion using the partnerships created with federal, state and local entities.
+However, the main goal of the CID is to identify infrastructure improvements in the area and carry those projects from planning to implementation in an expedited fashion using the partnerships created with federal, state, and local entities.